samousavih/samousavih.github.io/_posts/2023-10-22-partial-applications-in-python.md

 # Abstract
 Python community applies partial function application across many popular code repositories.
 Among them, are Panda, Conda and pip, which the technique helps with exciting designs.
-However, considering Python is not a functional first language, the usage of partial application is different to what is common in functional first languages, e.g. Haskel or F#.
+However, considering Python is not a functional first language, the usage of partial function application is different to what is common in functional first languages, e.g. Haskel or F#.

 # Motivation
 I have recently needed to write a utility application in Python which dumps data from multiple Http services into a database.
 In the code, I applied a famous functional pattern called partial function application in a certain way.
 I have learned the pattern by studying [F#](https://fsharpforfunandprofit.com/posts/partial-application/) and knew one or two things about it's application.
-So decided to utilise my learnings and apply that to the code, specially because Python already has an out the box library for functional programming which includes partial application.
+So decided to utilise my learnings and apply that to the code, specially because Python already has an out the box library for functional programming which includes partial function application.
 The library is called [``functools``](https://docs.Python.org/3/library/functools.html#functools.partial).
 Afterwards, this thought came to me that how others would do this?
 Would someone with more experience in Python do what I did?
-How partial application is used across Python community and in well-known repositories in Github?
+How partial function application is used across Python community and in well-known repositories in Github?
 So I decided to explore Github and find use cases of the technique.

 # What is Partial Function Application?
 Partial function application or for short partial application is a powerful technique in [functional programming](https://en.wikipedia.org/wiki/Functional_programming).
 Using partial application we can fix some or all of arguments of a function with values and as result have another function with less or no arguments.